 Galena has a very rich and storied past as a semi-lawless frontier town.
 People were drawn here from all over the world, speaking many different languages.
 They were unknown to one another - leading to suspicion and skepticism.
-While there were no Salem-style witch trials, non-English speaking immigrants were again and again stereotyped and brutalized.
+While there were no Salem-style witch trials, non-English speaking immigrants were again and again stereotyped and marginalized.

-Ghosts of Buildings
+Ghosts of Galena Buildings

 From left, first full building is 515 S Main St,